How do I know which vitamins to take?

 Walk into any pharmacy and you’ll find hundreds of vitamins, minerals and supplements claiming to support everything from energy and immunity to sleep and focus.
 The challenge is knowing which ones are actually relevant to you.

-The truth is that there isn't a single vitamin plan that works for everyone.
+The truth is there isn’t a single vitamin plan that works for everyone.
 The nutrients you may benefit from depend on factors such as your diet, lifestyle, health goals, age and existing nutrient levels.
-That's why what works for one person may be completely different for another.
+That’s why what works for one person may be completely different for another.

 Why vitamin needs differ from person to person